DAO-999-NFT/faraway-kingdom/react-site/docs/intro.md

 ## What are the risks?

 Like all investments, buying **NFT** and gold involves certain risks and at the same time, thanks to the unique pricing system of **Far Far Away** rings, where the value of the ring increases over time, and the receipt of additional **$ZLATO tokens **, these risks can be significantly reduced.
 Investments in **NFT** and gold may be subject to market fluctuations and changes in demand.
-However, in **Far Far Away** we offer an innovative price increase mechanism that allows your ring to increase in value every full moon.
+However, at **Far Far Away** we offer an innovative price increase mechanism that allows your ring to increase in value every investment round.
 This creates additional opportunities for the growth of your investment asset.

 :::info
 As with any investment, capital losses are possible.
 Investing in the **Far Far Away** gold ring also offers you a **0.5** **$ZLATO** token out of a total supply of **999**, which can further reduce your risks.
 The **$ZLATO** token has a limited supply and is linked to the cryptocurrency rate, providing you with potential added value.